List of Coronation Street characters introduced in 1993: John Finnan

+Amy Nelson

+Amy Nelson, portrayed by Louise Duprey and Melanie Brown, was a shop assistant, who worked at Bettabuys.
+She worked mostly as a checkout operator, where she met Andy McDonald (Nicholas Cochrane) who was working at Bettabuys during his Easter break from Sheffield University.
+Amy is a few years older than Andy and has a five-year-old son named Dominic, who lived with his father, Errol in Trinidad.
+Andy and Amy end up building a relationship that became serious by the summer of 1993; however, Amy returned to Trinidad and reconciled with Errol.

+Andy and Amy were intended to get married, being the first mixed-race wedding but Duprey opted out as she struggled with the pressures of fame being demanded and suffered a panic attack after recording her final episode, 1 October 1993.
+For the character's final appearance, future "Scary Spice" from the Spice Girls, Mel B (Melanie Brown) portrayed Amy on 20 October 1993, despite Brown being almost 20 years younger than Duprey.
+However, Brown was uncredited.

+An interesting piece of trivia regarding the character is that actress Louise Duprey was born within a month of Beverley Callard (Liz McDonald), so the actresses playing Andy McDonald's mother and his fiancee, were exactly the same age.

 Maud Grimes

-Maud Grimes (née Michaelson) was played by Elizabeth Bradley for a period of six years from 1993 to 1999.
+Maud Grimes (also Michaelson) was played by Elizabeth Bradley for a period of six years from 1993 to 1999.

-Maud was the elderly, wheelchair-using mother of Maureen Holdsworth (Sherrie Hewson).
+Maud is the elderly, wheelchair-using mother of Maureen Holdsworth (Sherrie Hewson).
 Maud was a bit of a battle-axe, being highly opinionated and bad-tempered.
 Maud worked in the Corner Shop with Maureen and later with her son-in-law Fred Elliott (John Savident) and his son Ashley Peacock (Steven Arnold).
-In August 1999 Maud announced to Fred, Ashley, Maxine and Audrey that she is getting married to Sidney Templeton.
-But he later died when Audrey and Fred took him out before he could marry Maud.
+In August 1999 Maud announced to Fred, Ashley, Maxine and Audrey that she will marry Sidney Templeton.
+But he later dies when Audrey and Fred took him out before he could marry Maud.
 After six years in Coronation Street, she departed towards the end of 1999.
 No on-screen explanation was ever given for her departure.
 Actress Elizabeth Bradley died in October 2000.
 When Maureen returned in December 2006, she did not mention her mother.